ReubsWRW/reubenwang.github.io/ElectricBoat/ElectricBoat.md

 ## Team Cougar

-The team, which dawned the
-name "Cougar", consisted of 6 individuals (in photo below), all of whom were rising sophomores at the time.
+The team, which dawned the name "*Cougar*", consisted of 6 individuals (in photo below), all of whom were rising sophomores at the time.

 <img align="left" src="team_Cougar_photo.jpg">
 (Photo of team Cougar.
 Photo by Chan Wei Ren.)